fbpx

 2. Learn to do complicated things (AKA complexity)

 So you want to know how to make 100,000 dollars a year?
-The second principle of making yourself valuable in the marketplace is complexity.
+The second principle to making $100k/year is to learn to do things that are complex.

 You might have this ability.